 If a volunteer cancels their volunteer trip within 30 days of a trip’s departure date, the policy then defaults to DWC’s regular cancellation policy, which gives the volunteer one year to redirect their donations to a future trip.

 Prior to Travel: Prior to travel, volunteers will be encouraged to contact their local embassies for the country they will be visiting to receive updated travel information.
 With updates changing frequently, DWC will encourage participants to receive the most up to date information from embassies directly.

 In-Country: All volunteers will be monitored for COVID-19 signs and symptoms throughout their volunteer trip.
 DWC reserves the right to implement additional measures to limit the spread or exposure of COVID-19.
 These measures can include, but are not limited to, quarantining or isolating volunteers who are suspected of having COVID-19 or who may have been exposed to COVID-19.
-Quarantine may be at the volunteer’s own expense in the event they cannot do so safely in the team’s accommodation, which will be determined at DWC’s sole discretion.
+Quarantine will be at the volunteer’s own expense in the event they cannot do so safely in the team’s accommodation, which will be determined at DWC’s sole discretion.
 Volunteers who are required to stay in-country longer than the planned trip-dates due to any COVID-19 related issues, will be required pay their own costs, such as accommodation, food and transport.

 DWC will support volunteers who are required to quarantine by providing them with suitable accommodation recommendations and regular check-ins throughout their quarantine period.
 Volunteers will receive no reimbursement, credit or refund of program fees in the event they are not able to participate in normal activities due to quarantine, isolation or other events related to COVID-19.